Ejilah/PedSpawner/README.md

 ```

 * You will need to add something like the example above just before the last ```}``` under the ```Config.Location```
+* The above example will an NPC directly infront of the one already within the config file